 Pendo’s 2021 survey, The State of Product Leadership, found that product managers were much more likely to recommend their chosen career path to a friend if their organisation had a product ops team.

-Rick then looks at product ops responsibilities.
+Rick then looks at product operations responsibilities.
 Iterative releases are a sweet spot he says, with new releases first going to internal stakeholders, then to a limited beta release, then to an open beta release, and then finally to general availability.
-Product ops is really strong at assessing whether the product is ready to move to the next stage, he says.
+Product operations is really strong at assessing whether the product is ready to move to the next stage, he says.